dotnet/runtimelab/src/docs/binding-variables.md

 There are some restrictions on observers.
 First, they are never called from the initializer.
 This makes sense - Swift wants initialization to proceed in an orderly manner and calling `willSet`/`didSet` from the initializer opens doors for methods to be called when the instance is not completely initialized.
 Second, they can only be applied to non-computed properties *unless they are in the subclass of a computed property*.
 Finally, Swift observers implicitly call the super class’ observer.
 In `willSet`, the superclass is tail chained.
 In `didSet`, it’s head chained.

-Here's an example of non computed and overriden computed variables:
+Here's an example of non computed and overridden computed variables:

 ```swift
 open class Circle {